AIM-260 JATM: Development

 In November 2021, it was revealed that the missile would have similar dimensions to the AIM-120 in order to ensure maximum compatibility with prior launch platform technology.
 This would ensure compatibility with the F-22, which would allow for a decrease in the U.S. Air Force's fleet of F-22s due to the increase in combat effectiveness.
-The exact range of the JATM is classified, as is that of its predecessor the AIM-120D-3 variant of the AMRAAM, but defense analysts expect it to outrange the AIM-120D-3 with a range of at least 100 miles.
+The exact range of the JATM is classified, as is that of its predecessor the AIM-120D-3 variant of the AMRAAM, but defense analysts expect it to outrange the AIM-120D-3 ranging 75–100 miles.
 According to defense editor Steve Trimble, of Aviation Week, "We've seen charts for the Air Force range requirements for Eglin Air Force Base showing circles for the test area for AMRAAM and the test area for the JATM... the AIM-260 missile has a range circle that's roughly double the size of the AMRAAM circle."
 Raytheon has suggested that with the range enhancements of the AIM-120D-3, it would serve as a complement to the JATM; the JATM would be an expensive "kick-the-door-down" weapon while the AMRAAM D3 would be a more affordable capacity missile.

-On May 2, 2023, Secretary of the Air Force Frank Kendall told the Senate Armed Services Committee that JATM would "hopefully" enter production that year, as well as confirming that the JATM was expected to arm the Air Force's upcoming unmanned Collaborative Combat Aircraft.
-According to Air Force Major Kevin Autrey, the lead F-22 Raptor operational [test pilot] with the 422nd Test and Evaluation Squadron at Nellis Air Force Base in Nevada, live-fire testing of the AIM-260 was slated to begin in summer 2023.
+On 2 May 2023, Secretary of the Air Force Frank Kendall told the Senate Armed Services Committee that JATM would "hopefully" enter production that year, as well as confirming that the JATM was expected to arm the Air Force's upcoming unmanned Collaborative Combat Aircraft.
+According to Air Force Major Kevin Autrey, the lead F-22 Raptor operational test pilot with the 422nd Test and Evaluation Squadron at Nellis Air Force Base in Nevada, live-fire testing of the AIM-260 was slated to begin in summer 2023.

-As of May 2024, the House Armed Services Committee was investigating whether more late-variant AMRAAMs would be required in light of the AIM-260 JATM not having entered full-scale production, despite the USAF having previously stated in May 2023 that AIM-260 development and production was on-schedule.
-The missile is believed to be in initial production by 2024.
+As of May 2024, the House Armed Services Committee was investigating whether more late-variant AMRAAMs would be required in light of the AIM-260 JATM not having entered full-scale production, despite the USAF having previously stated in March 2023 that AIM-260 development and production was on-schedule.

-On June 26, 2025, the US military released FY2026 budget, and USAF and USN both requested in total $687 millions for the AIM-260 JATM procurement and for the ongoing development of the JATM missile.
+On 26 June 2025, the US military released FY2026 budget, and USAF and USN both requested in total $670.5 million for the AIM-260 JATM procurement and additional $687 million for the ongoing development of the JATM missile.

-On October 15, 2025, The Air & Space Forces Magazine, was told by a top service official that JATM is not yet operational, citing issues with “integration” of the weapon on USAF’s fifth-generation fighters, the F-22 and F-35.
-Another official disputed those comments, though, and said the program is “progressing well,” though he acknowledged that it has missed its intended IOC date.
+On 15 October 2025, Air & Space Forces magazine was told by a top service official that JATM is not yet operational, citing issues with "integration" of the weapon on USAF's fifth-generation fighters, the F-22 and F-35.
+Another official disputed those comments, though, and said the program is "progressing well", though he acknowledged that it has missed its intended IOC date.
 The missile has been in test since 2020; the first platform planned to use it will be the F-22.

+On 13 May 2026, photos emerged of a F/A-18F of VX-31 carrying what is believed to be a live AIM-260A JATM missile.